rvaughan/AdventOfCode2017/2021/day_24/README.md

 To enable as many submarine features as possible, find the largest valid fourteen-digit model number that contains no ```0``` digits. **What is the largest model number accepted by MONAD?**

 **Solution:** 89913949293989

+### Part 2

+As the submarine starts booting up things like the [Retro Encabulator](https://www.youtube.com/watch?v=RXJKdh1KZ0w), you realize that maybe you don't need all these submarine features after all.

+**What is the smallest model number accepted by MONAD?**